home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 When the floodlight entity is ON always ON, when OFF controlled based on the internal camera floodlight mode (Off, Auto, Schedule), see the "Floodlight mode" select entity.

-When IR light entity is OFF always OFF, when ON IR LEDs will be on when camera is in night vision mode, see `select.day_night_mode" entity.
+When IR light entity is OFF always OFF, when ON IR LEDs will be on when the camera is in night vision mode, see the "Day night mode" select entity.

 ## Update entity